 Tuition is waived for any resident of Connecticut sixty-two years of age or older who has been accepted for admission to such institution, provided (A) such person is enrolled in a degree-granting program, or (B) at the end of the regular registration period, there are enrolled in the course a sufficient number of students other than those persons eligible for waivers pursuant to this subdivision to offer the course in which such person intends to enroll and there is space available in such course after accommodating all such students.
 Per Connecticut General Statutes 10a-99-d-3.
 A waiver of the University Fee is authorized for any Connecticut resident sixty-two years or older who is enrolled in a degree-granting program pursuant to the provisions of Section 10a-99 of the CGS.
 Per Connecticut Board of Regents 12/18/14.
 For more information, please contact the Student Accounts Office.

-All UTC eligible participants will be granted a 5% waiver off of the published class/subject tuition costs for all program offered at any of the Connecticut State University or Charter Oak State College either on campus or on-line during the spring and fall semesters and off of the published course fees for all programs delivered during the summer and winter session on campus or online.
-Per Connecticut Board of Regents on 10/15/15, program will run through 12/31/20.
+All Bright Horizons eligible participants (ex.
+Raytheon, Carrier, Otis clients) will be granted a 5% waiver off of the published class/subject tuition costs for all program offered at any of the Connecticut State University or Charter Oak State College either on campus or on-line during the spring and fall semesters and off of the published course fees for all programs delivered during the summer and winter session on campus or on-line.
+Per Connecticut Board of Regents 12/20/21, expires 12/20/24.
 For more information, please contact the Student Accounts Office.

 Tuition is waived for any veteran who performed service in time of war, as defined in subsection (a) of section 27-103, except that for purposes of this subsection, "service in time of war" shall not include time spent in attendance at a military service academy, who has been accepted for admission to such institution and is domiciled in this state at the time such veteran is accepted for admission to such institution.
 The state tuition waiver covers the amount of tuition which exceeds the tuition benefit received under the federal 2008 Post-9/11 Veteran Educational Assistance Act.
 Per Connecticut General Statutes 10a-99-d-2.
 A fifty (50%) percent Extension fee waiver (summer and winter sessions) is authorized as well.
 Per Connecticut Board of Regents 12/18/14.
 For more information, please contact the Student Accounts Office.